 Maine Coons do many things.
-I’ve owned two gorgeous Maine Coon boys for over 13 years now and am still discovering things they can do after all this time.
+We’ve owned Maine Coons for over 25 years now and are still discovering things they can do.
 They are truly amazing cats.

-Here are the answers to the top 44 questions that people ask if Maine Coons do.
+Here are the answers to the top 44 questions that people ask if Maine Coons do (or don’t do.)

 Maine Coons always have ear tufts but you’ll notice that on some cats they are longer and thicker than on others.
 Originally, this breed had tufts to protect their ears in cold climates.
 Domestic Maine Coons don’t need tufty ears to keep warm but they are a very cute feature.

 Maine Coons act more like dogs than any other cat I’ve owned or known.
 They are known to display loyalty to their owners very much as dogs do.
 Also, like dogs, they are extremely sociable and enjoy human company and attention.
 Most Maine coons will react to their name.

 They love to play and many will fetch small toys just like a dog retrieves a ball.

 Maine Coons don’t bite a lot.
 I’m not saying they’ll never bite but it’s rare for one to do so unless extremely provoked, frightened or mistreated.
 In my experience, a Maine Coon will give you plenty of signs to back off if it doesn’t like something that’s happening to it and will only bite as a last resort.